nicolashernandez/PyRATA/README.md

 * fix use test_match_inside_sequence_at_least_one_including_negation_on_atomic_constraint and test_match_inside_sequence_at_least_one_including_negation_in_class_constraint
 * when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
 * solve the shift/reduce conflict with AND and OR  ; The parser does not know what to apply between Rule 10    classconstraint -> partofclassconstraint,  and   (Rule 11    classconstraint -> partofclassconstraint AND classconstraint and Rule 12  or  classconstraint -> partofclassconstraint OR classconstraint) ; sol1 : removing Rule 10 since classconstraint should only be used to combine atomic constraint (at least two); but consequently negation should be accepted wo class (i.e. bracket) and with quantifier if so ; the use of empty rule lead to Parsing error: found token type= RBRACKET  with value= ] but not expected ; sol2 : which solve the problem, inverse the order partofclassconstraint AND classconstraint  -> classconstraint AND partofclassconstraint
+* done nltk facilities to turn it into pyrata data structure

 ## TODO
-* implement optional quantifier: see quantifiedstep : step (or other) to restart the parser
+* implement optional quantifier:
+* fix the management of start/end group index Debug: len(l.lexer.groupstartindex): 1 ; Debug: len(l.lexer.groupendindex): 2 ; we should remove value when quantifiedstep fails and we should not store end when no start has been stored (or at least no more than len (start))

+* return a specific result object where to get the offset and the matched data structure
+* revise the README and create a specific developer page
 * implement re.firstall
 * class atomic with non atomic contraint should be prefered to not step to adapt one single way of doing stuff: partofclassconstraint -> NOT classconstraint more than step -> NOT step ; but the latter is simpler so check if it is working as expected wi quantifier +!pos:"EX" = +[!pos:"EX"])
-* separte lexer, parser and semantic implementation in distinct files
+* separate lexer, parser and semantic implementation in distinct files
 * implement search * Si l'expression est trouvée, la fonction renvoie un objet symbolisant l'expression recherchée.
 Sinon, elle renvoie None.
 * implement regex operation findall(grammar,data) which return a list of recognized feature structure sequences
 * implement regex operation finditer : list of all the objects and their positions m.group(0) m.start() m.end()
-* handling quantifiers *, ?
+* handling quantifiers any
 * parsing a whole text
 * si error dans le parsing de la grammaire récupération en sautant les tokens jusqu'au prochain ; en relançant la grammaire (pas tout à fait parce qu'il faut prévoir la progression dans le texte à analyser)
 * handle errors wo fatal crash http://stackoverflow.com/questions/18046579/reporting-parse-errors-from-ply-to-caller-of-parser